 The third annual USA Pro Challenge brings the world’s best cyclists to Colorado.
 Known as “America’s Race,” the challenge boasts seven heart-pounding stages.
-The riders will pedal more than 600 miles over mountain passes, winding roads and lengthy straight aways, from Aspen on the 19th, all the way down to Denver—where they’ll wrap things up on Sunday, Aug.
-25. Last year’s race brought more than one million viewers to the roadside, making it the largest spectator event in Colorado history.
+The riders will pedal more than 600 miles over mountain passes, winding roads, and lengthy straightaways—from Aspen on the 19th all the way down to Denver, where they’ll wrap things up on Sunday, August 25.
+Last year’s race brought more than one million viewers to the roadside, making it the largest spectator event in Colorado history.
 Expect nothing less this year.
-Visit 5280.com/cycling this week for daily coverage, Q&A’s with riders, best spots to watch the race, and anything cycling.
+Visit 5280.com/cycling this week for daily coverage, Q&As with riders, best spots to watch the race, and everything else cycling.

 - Q&A: Boulder-based USA Pro Challenge participant Tejay van Garderen

 - Hero Kit: The all-in-one kit for cyclists